 Equipping yourself with the knowledge of how your cycle affects you and how you can leverage this awareness and knowledge to feel your best is a game changer.

+You have four stages to your menstrual cycle, even if you are in the throes of perimenopause or menopause you will still experience these fluctuations.
+The first stage, menstruating can be characterised as shedding of your uterine lining which you experience as a monthly bleeding.
+You can expect: to feel a little clumsier, a littler lower on energy and perhaps experience sleep disturbances.
+What can you do?
 Double down on iron rich foods!
 These include duck, beef, lamb, liver and dark leafy greens (including drinking a greens shot to help those tummy aches).
 Support your sleep by having an indulgent sleep routine, avoid caffeine (cacao, coke, coffee etc) in the 8 hours prior to bed time.
 Even if you are low on energy, walks and gentle movement such as yoga, pilates and low intensity resistance training can really help set you up for the day and a better night’s sleep.
 As mentioned, your balance will be a little off so perhaps less single leg deadlifts and more mat pilates or machines in the gym.
 Set some healthy boundaries so that you aren’t stretching yourself too thin during this time.
 If you experience digestive issues during this time you will benefit from moves such as cat-cow, gentle rotations and child’s pose.

 The second stage is called the follicular stage this stage is essentially your body preparing to release a mature egg for fertilisation.
 It’s not such a noticeable phase and a pleasure to feel your bodies energies restore, during this time you can support yourself by keeping up exercise, increasing unprocessed carbohydrates such as rice, tempeh, potatoes and oatmeal.
 You can decrease your protein intake compared to the higher protein demands of other stages but still ensure you are getting adequate amounts (about 1-2g/kg per day).